2003 invasion of Iraq: Diplomatic preparations

-From left: French President Jacques Chirac, US President George W. Bush, British Prime Minister Tony Blair and Italian Prime minister Silvio Berlusconi at the G8 Summit at Evian, France.
+From left: leaders Jacques Chirac (France), Bush, Tony Blair (UK) and Silvio Berlusconi (Italy) at the G8 Summit at Evian, France.
 Chirac opposed the invasion; the other three leaders supported it.

 While there had been some earlier talk of action against Iraq, the Bush administration waited until September 2002 to call for action, with White House Chief of Staff Andrew Card saying, "From a marketing point of view, you don't introduce new products in August."
-Bush began formally making his case to the international community for an invasion of Iraq in his 12 September 2002 address to the United Nations General Assembly.
-Benjamin Netanyahu testified before US Congress on September 12, 2002 with an expert testimony, encouraging America to invade Iraq and stating that there is "no question" that Saddam is working on WMDs.
+Bush began formally making his case to the international community for an invasion of Iraq in his 12 September address to the UN General Assembly.
+Also that day, Benjamin Netanyahu testified before the U.S. Congress, using expert testimony to encourage an invasion, and stating there was "no question" that Saddam was working on WMDs.

-The United Kingdom agreed with the U.S. actions, while France and Germany were critical of plans to invade Iraq, arguing instead for continued diplomacy and weapons inspections.
-After considerable debate, the UN Security Council adopted a compromise resolution, UN Security Council Resolution 1441, which authorized the resumption of weapons inspections and promised "serious consequences" for non-compliance.
-Security Council members France and Russia made clear that they did not consider these consequences to include the use of force to overthrow the Iraqi government.
-Both the U.S. ambassador to the UN, John Negroponte, and the UK ambassador, Jeremy Greenstock, publicly confirmed this reading of the resolution, assuring that Resolution 1441 provided no "automaticity" or "hidden triggers" for an invasion without further consultation of the Security Council.
+The UK agreed with the U.S. actions, while France and Germany were critical of plans to invade Iraq, arguing instead for continued diplomacy and weapons inspections.
+After considerable debate, the UNSC adopted a compromise resolution, UNSC Resolution 1441, which authorized the resumption of weapons inspections and promised "serious consequences" for non-compliance.
+UNSC members France and Russia made clear that they did not consider these consequences to include the use of force to overthrow the Iraqi government.
+Both the U.S. ambassador to the UN, John Negroponte, and the UK ambassador, Jeremy Greenstock, publicly confirmed this reading of the resolution, assuring that Resolution 1441 provided no "automaticity" or "hidden triggers" for an invasion without further consultation of the UNSC.